-In short, never choose the wall color first.
+In short, never choose the wall colour first.
 Always plan on what kind of fabric shades you want to see in that room.
-After you’re done with that, let the fabric shade guide you to the right wall color.
+After you’re done with that, let the fabric shade guide you to the right wall colour.
 Otherwise, it just gets tiresome to search for the matching fabric later.

 Leaving the Floor and Roof Vulnerable